truenas/documentation/content/SCALETutorials/SystemSettings/Advanced/ManageGPUSCALE.md

 Click **Save**.

-{{< hint type=tip title="Reboot Required" >}}
+{{< hint type=info title="Reboot Required" >}}
-A system restart is often needed to fully update the device state after isolating a GPU or removing one from isolation.

-Some systems support a PCIe hotplug transition state to reinit the card after changes, but this is hardware dependent.
+Reboot the system after adding or removing a GPU from isolation to ensure the device isolation status is fully updated.
 {{< /hint >}}